vitwit/matic-telemetry/README.md

 ```
 Replace default value of `node` with your <node-name> in `config.toml`.

-Use this to connect to mainnet dashboard
+Use the following secret_key and IP to connect to mainnet dashboard

 ```
 [stats_details]